Paris Metro subway – Maps, hours, tickets, passes & more

 This pass is valid for travel strictly from Monday till Sunday, rather than any continuous 7 day period, which makes it less attractive for visitors arriving mid-week.
-It is purchaseable for use in the current week from ticket windows at most Metro, RER and large train stations up until Thursday 11:59 PM.
+It is purchasable for use in the current week from ticket windows at most Metro, RER and large train stations up until Thursday 11:59 PM.
 Starting from Friday, week passes for the following week are on sale.
 The Pass Navigo Découverte week pass is not available from automated ticket vending machines.
 4 different fare zones are available although nearly everyone will want all zones which covers central Paris out to zone 5 which includes CDG Airport & Disneyland.
 The other three zones available (2-5, 3-5, 4-5) do not include central Paris.
-Pass Navigo prices are as follows (Tarifs Semaine = Weekly Price, Tarifs Mois = Monthly Price, updated January 1, 2015):
+Pass Navigo prices are as follows (Tarifs Semaine = Weekly Price, Tarifs Mois = Monthly Price, updated as of June 1, 2019):

 The prices above do not include the 5€ fee for the plastic card itself, non-refundable, unlike the London Oyster card.